January 1st, 1895:

 September 12th, 1900: FINE CONCERT IN THE PALACE COURT.
 Many hundred people gathered in the courtyard of the Palace Hotel last evening and enjoyed the concert given by the marine band of the United States training ship Pensacola.
 The musicians, forty-two in number, were placed in the palm garden, a delightful arrangement, permitting the stirring strains of the band being carried to all points of the vast caravansary.
 At 8 o'clock sharp Concert Master Stanton raised his baton and the band broke into the "Tancredi" overture of Rossini.
 At 11 o'clock the stirring strains of the "Star-Spangled Banner" smote the air and the concert was over.
 The music drew all sorts and conditions of people to the hotel's courtyard.
 The greater number wore the badges of the Native Sons, but there were quite as many of the hotel's guests who promenaded in all the glory of evening dress and lent a splendid dash to the whole assemblage.

 September 16th, 1900: CRAZY DISHWASHER TRIES TO KILL HIMSELF.
 Enters the Basement of the Palace Hotel and Slashes His Throat and Arms.
 Fred Kessler, who was formerly employed as a sliver cleaner in the Palace Hotel, made a desperate attempt last evening to kill himself.
 He was discharged from the hotel about a year ago, and went to work as a dishwasher in the Union League Club.
 Yesterday afternoon he walked into the basement of the Palace and, taking out a penknife, stabbed himself in the breast over the heart.
 Failing to inflict a fatal wound he slashed his throat and his arms and then lay down to die.
 One of the employes of the hotel discovered him several hours later and had him removed to the Receiving Hospital, where his wounds, which are not considered fatal, were dressed by Assistant Police Surgeon Starr.
-It Is believed that Kessler is mentally deranged.
+It is believed that Kessler is mentally deranged.
 He would later jump from the second floor window of his room at the City and County Hospital, breaking his neck and dying.

 September 19th, 1900: The credentials committee of the Republican County Committee will meet this evening at 7:30 at Room 184 Palace Hotel.